A guide to planning your trip to Denver, including key facts, itinerary ideas, an interactive map, and links to destination guides.

 My journey to Denver was a solo adventure, and it included a day trip to Rocky Mountain National Park.
 Not wanting to rush my time in Denver, I decided to make the trip 4 days instead of 3.
 This allowed for 3 days in the city and 1 day in the mountains.
 While in Denver, I either walked or took an Uber to get around, which I found to be less expensive than renting a car.

-Thursday ~ I arrived in Denver late in the evening, so I decided to use Uber instead of taking the train to my hotel, which was in the downtown area.
+Thursday: I arrived in Denver late in the evening, so I decided to take an Uber instead of the train to my hotel in downtown Denver.

-Friday ~ This morning, I participated in a tour of the Colorado State Capitol and later visited the Wings Over the Rockies museum.
-That evening, I attended a concert at the Mission Ballroom to watch one of my favorite musicians, Gregory Alan Isakov (indie and folk-rock).
+Friday: This morning, I participated in a tour of the Colorado State Capitol and later visited the Wings Over the Rockies museum.
+That evening, I attended a concert at the Mission Ballroom to see one of my favorite musicians, Gregory Alan Isakov (indie-folk-rock).

 Excited about Denver and ready to book a trip?
 Explore these destination guides, which provide information on what to expect, admission discounts, accessibility details, and more. ⬇️